shapeshed/jekyll.shapeshed.com/_posts/2007-03-15-learning_javascript_keeping_markup_clean.md

 ---
 layout: post
 title: Learning Javascript - Keeping Markup Clean
-excerpt: Like many front end developers I've come to Javascript late.
+description: Like many front end developers I've come to Javascript late.
 Of course I could go and grab one of the many Javascript libraries out there.
 But I'm making an effort to learn Javascript.
 Thankfully it isn't as hard as you might think.
 categories: [JavaScript, DOM]
 ---
 ## Learning Javascript